anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 To perform the validation of multiple signatures on the voucher object, the pledge SHALL perform the signature verification in the following order:

-  1. Verify MASA signature as described in section 5.6.1 in {{RFC8995}}
+  1. Verify MASA signature as described in Section 5.6.1 in {{RFC8995}}
   2. Install trust anchor contained in the voucher ("pinned-domain-cert")  provisionally
-  3. Verify registrar signature as described in section 5.6.1 in {{RFC8995}}, but take the registrar certificate instead of the MASA certificate for the verification
+  3. Verify registrar signature as described in Section 5.6.1 in {{RFC8995}}, but take the registrar certificate instead of the MASA certificate for the verification
   4. Validate the registrar certificate received in the agent-provided-proximity-registrar-cert in the pledge-voucher-request trigger request (in the field "agent-provided-proximity-registrar-cert").

-If all steps stated above have been performed successfully, the pledge SHALL terminate the "PROVISIONAL accept" state for the domain trust anchor and the registrar EE certificate.
+If all steps stated above have been performed successfully, the pledge SHALL terminate the "PROVISIONAL accept" state for the domain trust anchor and the registrar LDevID certificate.

 If an error occurs during the verification and validation of the voucher, this SHALL be reported in the reason field of the pledge voucher status.

 ### Pledge: Voucher Status Telemetry

-After voucher verification and validation the pledge MUST reply with a status telemetry message as defined in section 5.7 of {{RFC8995}}.
+After voucher verification and validation the pledge MUST reply with a status telemetry message as defined in Section 5.7 of {{RFC8995}}.
 The pledge generates the voucher-status and provides it as signed JSON-in-JWS object in response to the registrar-agent.

 The response has the Content-Type `application/jose+json` and is signed using the IDevID of the pledge as shown in {{vstat}}.